-Back in 1679, Bishop Michael Hieronymus Molina (1678-1782) initially encouraged the chapter to build a new baroque choir, instead of the 12th century Norman one.
+Back in 1679, Bishop Michael Hieronymus Molina (1678-1782) initially encouraged the chapter to build a new baroque choir, instead of the existing 12th century Norman choir.
 Lorenzo Cafà was appointed to design and manage the construction of this new choir.
 The construction started in the same year.
 Since the new building was connected to the old apse (also preventing it from collapsing), it overshadowed the older part, making the latter look old-fashioned and modest.
-On Sunday 11 January 1693, three years after the completion of the choir, an earthquake resulting from activity in Mount Etna hit the islands.
-Though no deaths were registered, many buildings took considerable damage, including the Inquisitor’s Palace, the Convent of St. Theresa, as well as the old cathedral.
-The chapter had been wanting to build a new cathedral for a while, and therefore used the earthquake as motivation to put the plans into action.
+On Sunday 11th January 1693, three years after the completion of the choir, an earthquake resulting from activity in Mount Etna hit the islands.
+Though no deaths were registered, many buildings suffered considerable damage, including the Inquisitor’s Palace, the Convent of St. Theresa, as well as the old cathedral.
+The chapter had long been considering to build a new cathedral, and therefore, the earthquake served as motivation to put the plans into action.
 Though the 1693 earthquake did indeed aid deliberators into a conclusion, many more obstacles were yet to be overcome.

 The New Cathedral